ShipitSmarter/vscode-stitch/docs/additional-functions.md

 ```

 #### Description
-Convert a date time offset object to a string using the specified format
+Convert a date time offset object to a string, optionally using a specified format.
+If no format is given, the default, ISO 8601 compliant format `yyyy-MM-ddTHH:mm:ss.fffK` is used.

 #### Arguments
 - `datetimeoffset`: